-I was born in Detroit, Michigan and spent my teenage years in Pittsburgh, Pennsylvania.
+I am from Detroit, Michigan and spent my teenage years in Pittsburgh, Pennsylvania.
 During my studies in Anthropology and English at Bowdoin College, I explored how humans express differences in their lived experiences to each other.
-I was a recipient of the Mellon Mays Undergraduate Fellowship, where I studied how storytelling can facilitate communication across differences in the context of school district community engagement.
+I was a recipient of the Mellon Mays Undergraduate Fellowship, through which I studied how storytelling can facilitate communication across differences in the context of school district community engagement.
 My professional experiences after Bowdoin solidified and honed my commitment to serving people while introducing me to the intersections of law, community engagement, and the American immigration system.
-This MPhil in Social Anthropology allows me to continue learning about the relationship between legal systems and immigrant communities in anthropological research.
-I plan to continue researching immigration law, legal consciousness, and how undocumented immigrants form collective identity in order to elevate immigrant voices and to promote the autonomy of immigrant communities.
-I am honored to join the Gates Cambridge community, where we all strive to learn how to serve people better.
+During my PhD in Social Anthropology, I will build on my MPhil research and continue learning about the relationship between legal systems and immigrant communities in Detroit (USA) and Windsor (Canada).
+By researching immigration law, legal consciousness, and how undocumented immigrants form collective identity, I hope to elevate immigrant voices and promote the autonomy of immigrant communities.
+I am honoured to be a part of the Gates Cambridge community, where we all strive to learn how to serve people better.

 Bowdoin College Anthropology, English 2018